-Go Ahead traveler Camille explored the wonders of Machu Picchu during her recent time on our Grand Tour of South America.
+Go Ahead traveler Camille explored the wonders of Machu Picchu during her time on our Grand Tour of South America.
 A talented and established wedding photographer, Camille was able to show us—through her photography—just how beautiful a visit to South America can be.
 We sat down for a Q&A with Camille about her experience and to see which snaps were her favorites.

 What made you choose South America for a tour?

 Since I was a little girl, I’ve always imagined myself traveling on big adventures to Machu Picchu and the Amazon rainforest.
-Growing up, I also developed an interest in the Argentinian and Brazilian cultures.
+Growing up, I also developed an interest in the Argentine and Brazilian cultures.
 The Grand Tour of South America with the Amazon extension was the perfect opportunity for scratching all of those bucket list items at once.
 I discovered this tour because my mother and her fiancée did it a couple of years ago, but without the Amazon part.

 How did your perspective change after taking this tour?